Jamie Spencer: Racing career

 The son of former County Tipperary National Hunt trainer George Spencer, who trained Winning Fair to win the Champion Hurdle in 1963, Jamie Spencer came to horse riding relatively late in childhood.
 He made rapid progress and was just 17 when he won his first classic, the 1998 Irish 1,000 Guineas on Tarascon, in the process becoming the youngest jockey to win a classic.
 He was champion apprentice in Ireland the following year with 46 winners.
 Spencer was educated at Kilkenny College.

-Spencer's mercurial talents, coupled with riding Brian Boru to victory in the 2003 St Leger at Doncaster for O'Brien, led to him briefly becoming stable jockey for Aidan O'Brien at Ballydoyle.
+Spencer's talents, coupled with riding Brian Boru to victory in the 2003 St Leger at Doncaster for Aidan O'Brien, led to him briefly becoming stable jockey for O'Brien at Ballydoyle.
 While in that job, he was Irish flat racing Champion Jockey in 2004, with 93 winners.
 After O'Brien and Spencer parted company, he was replaced as stable jockey in 2005 by Kieren Fallon.
 He moved to Britain, where he was British flat racing Champion Jockey in 2005, with 180 winners.

 In 2007 Spencer was again British Champion Jockey, sharing the title on this occasion with Seb Sanders.

 In January 2010, Spencer signed a contract to ride as retained jockey for Mrs Fitri Hay, whose principal trainer is Paul Cole, with other horses trained by Stan Moore and Tom Tate.

 In 2010, the trainers for whom Spencer rode most frequently were Michael Bell, Kevin Ryan and Paul Cole.
 The Hay contract saw him riding again for Aidan O'Brien after she bought shares in multiple Group 1 winners Fame And Glory and Cape Blanco, both of whom continued to be trained by O'Brien.
 Spencer's wins for O'Brien in the Hay colours included the 2011 Ascot Gold Cup on Fame And Glory.
-Spencer was retained by Qatar Racing in 2013 and they teamed up for many wins including the Irish 1000 Guineas with Just The Judge.
+In October 2012, he took up a two-year contract to ride for Sheikh Fahad of Qatar.
+They teamed up for many wins in 2013 including the Irish 1000 Guineas with Just The Judge.

 On 21 August 2014, citing family reasons, Spencer announced he would retire from race riding at the end of the 2014 season and would take up a role as a special advisor at Qatar Racing's stable.
 However, in December 2014, he reversed that decision and announced he would continue riding as a freelance jockey.

 Spencer rode his 2,000th winner in British flat racing in August 2017 when Stake Acclaim won at the Shergar Cup meeting.
 The milestone made him only the 22nd jockey to ride 2,000 flat winners in Britain, and one of only four jockeys active in 2017 to have reached the landmark.